FionaVoss/warp-weft-calculator/README.md

 * Calculate number of warp threads
 * Show sett
 * Use sett variable instead of wraps per inch to calculate number of warp threads
+* Calculate yarn needed for warp

 ## To Do
-* Calculate yarn needed for warp
 * Calculate yarn needed for weft
 * Calculate total yarn required for project
 * Support fractional input
+* Round calculations to the nearest tenth
 * Support metric &amp; imperial units
 * Support different setts for warp & weft
 * Make enter key submit form